 - 1. Return completed application and score sheet. - 2.
 Determine income eligibility. - 3.
-Ascertain employability by reviewing employment history and barriers - 4.
+Ascertain current and future employability by reviewing employment history and barriers - 4.
 Work with client to clarify motivation or willingness to achieve goal of stability. - 5.
 Develop and sign a Self-Sufficiency/Stability Goal Plan.